MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

   Intended to find product suggestions based on the content of a file.

-  - Copilot analyzes the attached file, understands format like column ceparator or data type, identifys columns that contain product, quantity, and unit of measure (optional) information.
-You can change review and change mapping if needed.
+  - Copilot analyzes an attached file to understand its format, such as the column separator and data type.
+It also identifies columns that contain a product, quantity, and unit of measure (optional).
+You can change review and change the mapping if needed.
-  - Copilot passes content of columns that contain product details to the *Find product* capability to find requested items.
+  - Copilot passes the contents of columns that contain product details to the **Find product** capability to find the requested items.

 ## How was sales line suggestions with Copilot evaluated?
 What metrics are used to measure performance?